janis-jenny/React-TypeScript-Challenge/README.md

 ### Acceptance Criteria

 1. Messages should be rendered in a table-like structure.
 The newest messages should appear at the top of their respective columns.
+2. Provide test coverage of the components.
+3. Ensure UI Matches the image

 Note: The example design below.